raprocks/raprocks.github.io/_posts/2020-05-30-Using-Git-The-Basics.md

 sharersenable: true
 ---

-Git is one of the Leading Revision Control Systems nowadays.
+<span class="first">G</span>it is one of the Leading Revision Control Systems nowadays.
 But Using it's CLI tool is sometimes a Big Headache.
 Read On to get going with basics of Git's CLI tool.

 # What is a Revision Control System?
 A system which helps you keep track of the changes you do in a piece of software and if something goes wrong, lets you go back to the previous working state is roughly what is called a Revision Control System.
 The system helps you keep track of what changes you did along with the differences between two _**snapshots**_ of a certain file.